What is a generator?

 Standby Generators

-- While portable generators offer a great solution for weathering the storm during brief power outages, standby generators are designed to protect your home and your business from the personal and financial losses that can ensue from prolonged power outages.
+- While portable generators offer a great solution for weathering the storm during brief power outages, standby generators are designed to protect your home or business from the personal and financial losses that can arise from prolonged power outages.

 Choose Your Residential Standby Generator OR Choose Your Commercial Standby Generator